sculptor/sculptor.github.io/documentation/event-driven-tutorial.md

 }
 ~~~

-Note that it subscribes to the `shippingChannel`.
+Note that the `CargoInfoRepository` subscribes to the `shippingChannel`.
 When the master shipping subsystem has processed the commands it publishes DomainEvents to this topic.
-It can be JMS messages, maybe serialized with [Protobuf][10], but that is technical details handled in the integration product and hidden from the business domain.
+It can be JMS messages (maybe serialized with [Protobuf][10]), but that is technical details handled in the integration product and hidden from the business domain.

  1. `recordLoad` publishes `CargoLoaded`, received by tracking subsystem, which updates `loadedOnShip` for corresponding `CargoInfo`
  1. `recordDeparture` publishes `ShipHasDepartured`, received by tracking subsystem, which updates `atSea` for all `CargoInfo` loaded on that ship
  1. `recordArrival` publishes `ShipHasArrived`, received by tracking subsystem, which updates `atSea`, `location`, `locationTime` for all `CargoInfo` loaded on that ship
  1. `recordUnload` publishes `CargoUnloaded`, received by tracking subsystem, which updates `loadedOnShip` for corresponding `CargoInfo`

-The actual public query, `locateCargo` in the CargoTracker Service, is a plain `findByKey` without any joins, i.e. super fast.
+The actual public query, `locateCargo` in the `CargoTracker` service, is a plain `findByKey` without any joins, i.e. super fast.

 Does it strike you that a relational database might not be necessary, nor optimal, for all types of query stores?
 I think you should select the best tool for the job.
 Key-value store, document-oriented database and RDBMS with SQL all have their strengths and weaknesses for different scenarios.

-Sculptor has support for [MongoDB][15].
+Sculptor has support for [mongoDB][15].
 {: .alert .alert-success}

 As you can see the same publish/subscribe mechanisms as described before can be used for an architecture based on CQRS.
+A sample application (betting system) using Sculptor for implementing CQRS is described in [a blog post][19].

 ## CommandEvent